 The liver is an organ that has an amazing ability to regenerate itself, and it can still function when up to 75% is diseased or removed.
-This means a specially formulated diet can help to manage the disease, and can also help your cat’s liver to heal.
+A specially formulated diet can serve as an effective treatment for liver disease in cats, helping to manage the disease and getting your cat’s liver back to normal.

-PURINA® PRO PLAN® VETERINARY DIETS HP Hepatic FELINE is scientifically formulated for cats with liver disease:
+PURINA® PRO PLAN® VETERINARY DIETS HP Hepatic FELINE has been scientifically formulated for cats with liver disease.
+It is:

-- The right type and level of protein to help prevent malnutrition and reduce the risk of hepatic encephalopathy
+- Formulated to contain the right types and levels of protein to help prevent malnutrition and reduce the risk of hepatic encephalopathy.